 The Gernint family's name is derived from the ancient Norman culture that was established in Britain following the Norman Conquest of island in 1066.
 Their name originated with an early member who was a person who had a moustache.
 The name was originally derived from Old English words gernon or grenon, which meant moustache.

 Early Origins of the Gernint family

 The surname Gernint was first found in Montfiquet, in the district of Bayeux.
 Robert de Guernon accompanied the William the Conqueror at Hastings in 1066 A.D.
 Robert held estates in Herefordshire, Suffolk, and a great barony in Essex.
 Another early notable of the family was Ranulf II (also known as Ranulf de Gernon) (1099-1153), a Norman-born, potentate who inherited the honour of the palatine county of Chester.
 He claimed descent from the Counts of Bessin in Normandy.

 Thoydon-Garnon in Essex was and ancient homestead of the family.
 "The parish takes the adjunct to its name from the family of Gernon, who were anciently its proprietors."
 Great and Little Birch in Essex was an ancient family seat.
 "Birch Castle was fortified against Henry III. by Sir Ralph Gernon, then lord of the manor: there are still some remains."

 Important Dates for the Gernint family

 This web page shows only a small excerpt of our Gernint research.
-Another 279 words (20 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Gernint History in all our PDF Extended History products and printed products wherever possible.
+Another 163 words (12 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Gernint History in all our PDF Extended History products and printed products wherever possible.

 Gernint Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Gernint include Garnon, Garnons, Gernan, Gernon, Gernen, Garnham and many more.

 Early Notables of the Gernint family (pre 1700)

 More information is included under the topic Early Gernint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gernint family to Ireland

 Some of the Gernint family moved to Ireland, but this topic is not covered in this excerpt.

 Another 53 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gernint family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Gernints to arrive on North American shores: Roger Garnons, who sailed to America in 1658; Judith Garnon to America in 1763; William Garnons to America in 1770; and Richard Gernon to Philadelphia in 1797..